top of page

 Prizes: Each of the 300 scholars in Regeneron STS will receive a $2,000 award for exceptional research.
 Out of these, the 40 finalists are awarded a minimum of $25,000 each.
 The top 10 finalists receive prizes ranging from $40,000 for 10th place to $250,000 for the first-place winner.

 The AAN Neuroscience Research Prize acknowledges exceptional high schoolers exploring the brain and nervous system through research.
-It awards students and supportive teachers for their remarkable contributions to neuroscience.
-With a highly competitive nature, winning this prize demands rigorous research efforts.
-Recipients get the chance to present their work at AAN Annual Meetings and engage with industry neuroscientists.
+It awards students and teachers for their contributions to neuroscience.
+With a highly competitive nature, winning this prize demands rigorous effort.
+Recipients get the chance to present their work at AAN Annual Meetings and engage with neuroscientists.
 We’ve broken down all you need to know about the AAN Research Prize here.
+Note: Only individual submissions are accepted.
+No team projects are eligible.
+Teachers are encouraged to guide as needed but must allow each student to demonstrate their creativity.

 Location: Virtual

-Dates: The dates are yet to be announced.
-Applications typically close in November.
+Dates: Applications typically close in November.

-• Students must be enrolled in secondary school (grades 9–12) in the U.S., regardless of age.
+Eligibility: Students must be enrolled in secondary school (grades 9–12) in the U.S., regardless of age.
+Applications must represent original research as well as the original written work of the applicant.

-Prizes: $1000 prize, the sponsored opportunity to present their work during a scientific poster session at the next AAN Annual Meeting in a different city, and the sponsored opportunity to present one’s work at the 2023 Child Neurology Society Annual Meeting.
+Prizes: $1000 prize, the sponsored opportunity to present their work during a scientific poster session at the next AAN Annual Meeting in a different city, and the sponsored opportunity to present one’s work at the Child Neurology Society Annual Meeting.

 One other option - the Lumiere Research Scholar Program